 If history is your thing, be sure to check out the pre-Hispanic ruins that the city has to offer.
 Teotihuacan is a great day trip, but if you’re looking for stuff to do in the city these are the best ruins.

-Insider Tip: In our opinion Teotihuacan is a must-visit.
+Insider Tip: In my opinion Teotihuacan is a must-visit.
 If you have time for a day trip make sure to book a tour with a local guide to get the most out of these amazing ancient ruins.
 Make sure to also take a look a this article for even more day trip ideas from Mexico City.

 Templo Mayor is just outside of the Zócalo.
 There, you will see an ancient settlement which has been built upon seven times across various eras.
 Ongoing excavation is still happening and you can see the work-in-progress.
 An excellent museum is included in the entrance fee.